Integration Hub

 Integration Hub is one of the ways you can work with REST API calls in CXone.
 The benefit of using Integration Hub is that you can add the connection and use it in multiple places.
 Other methods require building a connection each time you want to use it.

-Additionally, you can store data that requires increased security in Integration Hub.
-Data added as secrets is encrypted and cannot be accessed directly.
+Additionally, Integration Hub provides enhanced security, including mTLS and secrets.
+Variables added as secrets are encrypted and cannot be accessed directly.

 Connections and Connection Templates